 In all of these concentrations, those who successfully complete this program are highly motivated, interested in the factual and theoretical aspects of the field, and able to demonstrate through a variety of written and oral forms their commitment to excellence.
 Working together, the faculty and students create an atmosphere in which the requisite skills in critical thinking, research, and writing are taught, explained, nurtured, and evaluated.
 The program produces graduates who attain a level of performance and expertise that allows them to move on to additional graduate studies, teaching, archival work, public history, or other activities related to the discipline.

-This website and the History MA Policy & Guidelines Manual contain specific information about the History MA program.
+The Graduate Resources web pages and the History MA Policy & Guidelines Manual contain specific information about the History MA program.
 For general information (tuition & fees, financial aid, etc.) about graduate study at Emporia State, please visit the Graduate School webpage.

-Beginning in fall 2013, the MAT in Social Sciences has been merged with the MA History degree and is now the Social Sciences Education Concentration.
+Beginning in fall 2013, the MAT (Master of Arts in Teaching) in Social Sciences has been merged with the MA History degree and is now the Social Sciences Education Concentration.
 The concentration allows students to specialize in American history, world history, geography, political science, anthropology, sociology, and economics in their master's-level studies.
 The concentration emphasizes mastery of the methods of teaching the social sciences within the professional educational context, with the aim of developing candidates' skills as Critical Thinkers, Creative Planners, and Effective Practitioners.
 The program prepares candidates for enhanced classroom performance by supporting state learning and assessment standards, integrating technology in the classroom, and advancing professional development.
 This is NOT a licensure program.